 This is a key energy source.
-It releases the heat energy if any fuel is consumed.
+It releases heat energy if any fuel is consumed.
 The fuel energy is dependent on the fuel type being burned.
-Various fuels have different calorification values and are released by fuel on the basis of the heat.
+Various fuels have different calorification values and are released by the fuel on the basis of heat.
 This heat energy is then transformed into mechanical energy.

-Water from the River stream lines/ Ponds / Lakes:
+Water from the River Streams/Ponds/Lakes:

 The source of energy supply is free too, provided that it is captured and used properly to produce electricity.
 It is often classified as a clean green energy source.

-Types of Prime mover:
+Types of Prime movers:

 1)Thermal prime movers:

 These are the primary movers that produce power using thermal energy from the source.
 The following are given some thermal primary movers:

 These engines are used to produce mechanical power from different fuels such as petrol, gasoline, oil, coal, etc.